cotterman/Astro250_Python-for-Data-Scientists/hw02-pip_git-cotterman/CalCalc_package/README.txt

     $ touch __init__.py
     $ echo "# A Package" > __init__.py
     $ cd ..
     #This creates a package that can be imported using the import.
-Example:
-        >>> import mypackage #what good does this do??
-I could not run calculate after importing my package
+    #Example:
+        #lets say "mypackage" (which is a folder) contains code1.py and code2.py then
+        >>> import mypackage.code1 #gives access to code1.py
+        >>> dir(mypackage.code1) #to view the methods available within code1.py
+        >>> mypackage.code1.functionA(45) #to run FunctionA, with argument 45, which is contained in code1.py

 #The "setup.py" script will allow others to install my code into the Python path:
     $ python setup.py install